johnkord/sendie/docs/design-doc.md

 - **Large File Support**: Handle files of any size (limited only by browser/device capability)
 - **NAT Traversal**: Seamlessly connect peers behind firewalls and NATs
 - **Identity Verification**: Optional cryptographic verification to prevent MITM attacks
+- **File Queuing**: Queue files before peers join, auto-send on connect
+- **Broadcast Mode**: Send files to all new joiners automatically
+- **Receiver Control**: Recipients can disable auto-receive for incoming files

 ---